 Store these items in a plastic bag or put plastic wrap over the caps to reduce leaks during travel.

 No road trip would be complete without good food!
 But cross-country moves offer a different kind of adventure.
 These drives last much longer, so you’ll want to eat healthier snacks to avoid feeling sluggish along the way.
 Invest in a cooler and pack the following foods inside:

 - String cheese

 - Pepperoni or salami

 Don’t forget to add dipping sauces-like ranch-for your veggies.
-And remember to drink lots of water on your trip.
-You can indulge in other treats and drinks, such as chips and Coke, but you want to keep your sodium and junk food intake to a minimum.
+Most importantly, remember to drink lots of water on your trip.
+You can indulge in some treats, but you’ll want to keep your sodium and junk food intake to a minimum.